Nord Express: Background

 In 1874, the Belgian civil engineer and railway entrepreneur Georges Nagelmackers founded the Compagnie Internationale des Wagons-Lits (lit.
 International Sleeping-Car Company, also CIWL).
 The purpose was to establish a network of luxurious long-distance passenger trains across the European continent inspired by the Pullman night trains of the United States.
 As one of these train connections, the CIWL wanted to establish a direct cross-continental link between Saint Petersburg and Lisbon to connect with ocean liners to America.
-However, this concept proved too complex and could not be realized.
+But this concept proved too complex and could not be realized.
 In turn, two separate connections arose: the Sud Express from Paris to Lisbon and the Nord Express from Paris to Saint Petersburg.

 Before World War I

 Route of Nord Express before WW1.
 Connections to London, Sud Express and Transsiberian Express are in black.

 On 9 May 1896, the Nord Express departed for the first time from the French to the Russian capital.
 This train service enabled people to travel across Europe in what was, by the standards of the time, a very fast and comfortable manner.
 For the operation of the Nord Express, the CIWL had to close contracts and timetable agreements with fourteen railway administrations, including nine Prussian administrations, as well as the ferry service across the English Channel between Dover and Ostend.

 The train left Paris and Ostend (with connection from London) and travelled via Brussels, Cologne, Hanover, Berlin, Königsberg (now Kaliningrad) and Dvinsk (now Daugavpils) to Saint Petersburg.
 Passengers to and from Russia had to change once in East Prussia at the German/Russian border because Russian railway tracks are of a wider gauge than those in Western Europe.
 In Paris there was a connecting service to the Sud Express (Southern Express) to Lisbon.